 The demand for applying the knowledge and skills of economists to the practical challenges facing our society has never been greater.
 As the breadth and depth of the discipline of Economics has expanded, however, it has become increasingly difficult for professional economists to stay abreast of the latest and most cutting-edge developments of economic theory and practice.

-Accordingly, your Council believes that the Society of Professional Economists can offer a valuable service to its members by providing, in addition to the regular monthly speaker meetings and the highly successful Master Class programme, an insightful and well-structured Continuous Professional Development programme.
+Accordingly, in 2018 the Society of Professional Economists launched a offer a valuable service to its members by providing, in addition to the regular monthly speaker meetings and the highly successful Master Class programme, an insightful and well-structured Continuous Professional Development programme.

 The courses comprising the Continuous Professional Development programme will consist of high-quality updates on areas of Economics judged as likely to be of most interest to members and will be designed to be of practical use rather than merely academic.
 Furthermore, it is planned to build the programme to support a professional competency certificate which will be recognised by employers of economists.